IBM/blockchainbean2/README.md

 > the current default setup is to connect to a local fabric instance from VS Code

-- Once you are done, the final version of the **config.json** should look something like this:
+- Once you are done, the final version of the **config.json** should look something like this (note that I took the caName from the above pic):

 ```js
 {